Jkroczek/sanitized/README.md

-# sanitized
+# Sanitized
-Sanitized versions of scripts I've created
+Sanitized versions of scripts I've created in various jobs.